cosminadrianpopescu/vim-sql-workbench/README.md

 session restore.
 This includes the autocomplete intellisense of the buffer, if this was active when `mksession` was executed.

-## SWVarSet

-*Parameters*:

-* the variable name: the name of the variable to be set
-* the value: the value that you want to set for this variable

-If you want to set a string enclosed between the `SQL Workbench/J` parameters suffix and prefix without being substituted, then set it to an empty string.
-If you want to replace a parameter with an empty string, set the value of the variable to `''`.

-## SWVarUnset

-Unsets a variable

-## SWVarDisable

-Disables the replacement of the parameters in the queries sent to the DBMS.

-## SWVarEnable

-Enables the replacement of the parameters in the queries sent to the DBMS (enabled by default).

-## SWVarList

-Lists the parameters values

 ## SWServerStart

 *Parameters*: